Review: Logitech Ultrathin Keyboard Cover - TheTechN

 Bluetooth pairing is simple and straightforward.
 Make sure the lock switch is off, press the Bluetooth button (the blue LED should begin to blink), and pair in the settings menu of your iPad.
 You only have to pair once, then whenever you turn on the keyboard it automatically connects.

 To sum it up?
 Well.
-The Logitech Ultrathin Keyboard is just above “ok”.
-It looks sleek and stylish, but other than that, it’s covered in flaws.
-It provides very little protection and the magnet used to connect to the iPad is very weak.
-On top of that it comes with a fairly high price tag of £89.99 RRP.
-Out of 5 I’d give it a 3.5.
+The Logitech Ultrathin Keyboard is good, but not that good.
+True, it does look sleek and stylish, but that’s really it, as it provides very little protection and the magnet used to connect to the iPad is very weak.
+Did I mention that it comes with a recommended retail price of £89.99?

 Read more at Logitech